Buckeye-AutoDrive/entrance_exam/task_2/README.md

 - Take a screenshot of the terminal output showing the inference speed and save it in the `result` directory as well.

+#### Optional

+- Based on the inference time, you can further optimize your algorithm to improve the inference time.